 Villa Torlonia’s buildings

-Though the Torlonia family’s amphitheater, coffee house, and the Chapel of Sant’Alessandro are long gone, the remaining structures are sometimes beautiful but always remarkable, and it is well worth a stroll round the entire park to see them all – it’s a manageable size, and the perimeter path is exactly 1 kilometer (0.6 of a mile) long.
+Though the Torlonia family’s amphitheater, coffee house, and the Chapel of Sant’Alessandro are long gone, the remaining structures are sometimes beautiful and always remarkable, and it is well worth a stroll round the entire park to see them all – it’s a manageable size, and the perimeter path is just under 1 mile (1.3 km) around.

 The Casino Nobile